New Enterprise Associates

 Series B in 2018

-Mode operates a high-performance software-defined core network (SD-CORE) that utilizes a breakthrough in real-time network control.
-Co-founded by two Cornell computer scientists known for their contributions to packet-switched networks, Mode has developed a mathematically optimal routing system called Mode HALO.
-The company's core technology supports various applications, including SD-WAN, cloud access, unified communications, and ultra-low latency services.
-Mode Core is designed to enhance enterprise wide area networks (WANs) by providing reliable, quality of service (QoS) connectivity, combined with cloud elasticity and competitive pricing.
-Based in San Francisco, Mode has received backing from prominent investors, including Google Ventures, NEA, and the National Science Foundation, and has been acquired by VMware.
+Mode is a technology company based in San Francisco that specializes in software-defined networking solutions.
+It operates a high-performing software-defined core network (SD-CORE) that leverages a breakthrough in real-time network control.
+Co-founded by two Cornell computer scientists recognized for their contributions to modern packet-switched networks, Mode has developed the Mode HALO system, which implements mathematically optimal routing.
+The company's core offerings include enhancing enterprise wide area networks (WAN) through reliable connectivity, cloud elasticity, and competitive pricing.
+Mode's solutions support various applications such as SD-WAN, cloud access, unified communications, and ultra-low latency services.
+The company has received backing from prominent investors including Google Ventures, NEA, and the National Science Foundation, and it has been acquired by VMware.

 Sitetracker